sanliuk/Compress-Image-Free/README.md

 ![GUI](https://img.shields.io/badge/GUI-Tkinter/CustomTkinter-orange.svg)

 A simple desktop application for compressing JPEG/PNG images while maintaining their dimensions, built with Python and CustomTkinter.
+I made this tool for my You Tube thumbnails.
+Feel free to use it and make any change you wish.
 ## Features

 - Select any JPG, JPEG, or PNG image file